databrickslabs/dbldatagen/README.md

 By design, installing `dbldatagen` does not install releases of dependent packages in order to preserve the curated set of packages pre-installed in any Databricks runtime environment.

-When building on local environments, the build process uses the `Pipfile` and requirements files to determine the package versions for releases and unit tests.
+When building on local environments, run `make dev` to install required dependencies.

 ## Project Support
 Please note that all projects released under [`Databricks Labs`](https://www.databricks.com/learn/labs)